LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Ideas are stated, but they are not developed with details, examples, and discussions.

-- Language or material from sources are consistently presented in ways that are very hard to follow.
+- Language and material from sources are consistently presented in ways that are very hard to follow.

 - Unintentional, careless misuse of source material would amount to plagiarism had it been intentional.

-- The portfolio shows weak research and information literacy abilities, such as the use of very few sources, little variety of sources, or little obvious effort to conduct scholarly or professional research.
+- The portfolio shows weak research and information literacy skills, such as the use of very few sources, little variety of sources, or little obvious effort to conduct scholarly or professional research.

 - Sources do not support and may even contradict the views that the writer attributes to them.

-- Openings and endings are overly general, missing, or misleading.
+- Openings and endings are missing, misleading, or overly general.

 - Readers cannot readily see the focus of the papers.

 - Paragraphs frequently seem unrelated to each other or repetitive.

 - Paragraphs do not develop logically from start to finish, or they break in illogical places.